ssbc/netsim-cookbook/six-second-100k-two-peers/README.md

 # Six Second Replication

-This directory contains three sub-directories with identical netsim test configurations: one tests replications between two `go-sbot` peers; one tests replication with two `ssb-server` peers running `ssb-db`; one tests replication with two `ssb-server` peers running `ssb-db2`.
+This directory contains three sub-directories with identical netsim test configurations: one tests replication between two `go-sbot` peers; one tests replication with two `ssb-server` peers running `ssb-db`; one tests replication with two `ssb-server` peers running `ssb-db2`.

 All tests are run against the same fixtures consisting of 100,000 messages from 20 unique authors.
 Two identities are chosen: one is labelled as `server` and the other as `peer`.
 The `alloffsets server` netsim command is used to ensure the `server` starts with all 100000 messages.
 The `peer` is connected to the `server` and a timer is used to measure how many messages are replicated from `server` to `peer` in 6 seconds.
 A mutual follow is established before connecting the `peer` to the `server` (hence the 10249 message count for `peer` in the test output).